vanderpatrick/Skate-World/README.md

 # Features :

-The Features were design to distinguish each area with easy so the user can explore the site instinctively
+The Features were designed to distinguish each area with ease so the user can explore the site instinctively

 - Navigation bar
-    - The navigation bar is featured in all 3 pages being responsive for big medium and small devices.
+    - The navigation bar is featured on all 3 pages being responsive for big medium and small devices.
-    - It consists 4 clickable links that redirect in a new tab the other pages.
+    - It consists of 4 clickable links that redirect in a new tab to the other pages.
-    - The Header act as an link to the home page.
+    - The Header act as a link to the home page.
-    - as it skrinks the navigations links (Home, Team, Contact) turn into a burger styled menu.
+    - as it shrinks the navigations links (Home, Team, Contact) turn into a burger-styled menu.

  ![navigation bar image](/assets/images/navbar.png)

 - Landing page
-    - the landing page includes an image to give a impactfull community felling.
+    - the landing page includes an image to give an impactful community feeling.
-    - it consists an overlay for ease contact with the school.
+    - it consists of an overlay for easy contact with the school.

 ![landing page image](/assets/images/hero-image-readme.png)

 - School information
-    - The school info section was desing to be as direct an efficient as possible
+    - The school info section was designed to be as direct and efficient as possible
-    - Its composed by three sections to quickly give info about the school and its goals
+    - It's composed of three sections to quickly give info about the school and its goals

 ![info content image](/assets/images/info-img.png)